Srijana-gits/ai110-module2show-pawpal-starter/reflection.md

 **a.
 What you tested**

 - What behaviors did you test?
+Sorting (urgent before normal), conflict detection (two tasks at the same time), and daily/weekly recurrence (marking done creates the next task).

 - Why were these tests important?
+These are the core algorithms, if any of them break silently, the schedule looks fine but gives the wrong output.
+Tests made sure the logic actually worked.

 **b.
 Confidence**

 - How confident are you that your scheduler works correctly?
+4
 - What edge cases would you test next if you had more time?
+Two urgent tasks at the exact same time.
 ---

 ## 5. Reflection